USEPA/WNTR/documentation/libraries.rst

     >>> print(custom_demand_library.pattern_name_list)
     ['Null', 'Constant', 'Net1_1', 'Net2_1', 'Net3_1', 'KY_1', 'Micropolis_1', 'Micropolis_2', 'Micropolis_3', 'Micropolis_4', 'Micropolis_5', 'Pulse', 'Gaussian', 'Gaussian_with_noise', 'Net2_1_resampled']

+.. _msx_library:

 Multispecies model library
 ---------------------------

-WNTR also contains a library of MSX models that are accessed through the :class:`~wntr.library.msx.MsxLibrary`.
+The :class:`~wntr.library.msx.MsxLibrary` class contains a library of MSX models that can be used in multispecies reaction simulations.
 See :ref:`msx_water_quality` for more information on simulating multispecies reactions in WNTR.

 The multispecies model library includes the following models: